Deijin27/wren-xsequence/docs.md

 Sequence of the attributes of this element

-### attribute(name)

-Gets the attribute of this name, or null if no attribute of the name exists

-### add(child)

-Add a child node to the document.
-This can be an XAttribute, XComment or an XElement, or a Sequence of them.

 ### comments

 Sequence of the child comments

-### elements(name)
+### element(name)

-Gets all elements of the given name.
-An empty sequence if no elements are found
+Gets the first element of this name, or null if no element of the name exists

 ### elementValue(name)